rabeshi/eaamo-website/content/papers/_index.md

 {{< /staticref >}}
 /

-Liquid Democracy in Practice: An Empirical Analysis of its Epistemic Performance\
+Liquid Democracy in Practice: An Empirical Analysis of its Epistemic Performance *(non-archival)*\
 by *Manon Revel, Daniel Halpern, Adam Berinsky and Ali Jadbabaie*

-Online Algorithms for Matching Platforms with Multi-Channel Traffic\
+Online Algorithms for Matching Platforms with Multi-Channel Traffic *(non-archival)*\
 by *Vahideh Manshadi, Scott Rodilitz, Daniela Saban and Akshaya Suresh*

 {{< staticref "papers/evequoz-13.pdf" "newtab" >}}